aneasystone/github-trending/README.md

 ## Go

+* 【2022-12-25】[bitindi / blockchain-core](https://github.com/bitindi/blockchain-core) - Complete source of Bitindi Blockhain
+* 【2022-12-25】[testcontainers / testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
+It is designed to create a runtime testing environment to use during your automatic tests.
 * 【2022-12-23】[ipinfo / cli](https://github.com/ipinfo/cli) - Official Command Line Interface for the IPinfo API (IP geolocation and other types of IP data)
 * 【2022-12-23】[zitadel / zitadel](https://github.com/zitadel/zitadel) - ZITADEL - The best of Auth0 and Keycloak combined.
 Built for the serverless era.
 * 【2022-12-22】[icyphox / legit](https://github.com/icyphox/legit) - web frontend for git, written in go